 - Luxury: Estia Residence

-Related Post: Looking for other places to stay in Crete besides Chania?
+Related Guide: Looking for other places to stay in Crete besides Chania?
 Read our Where To Stay in Crete guide.
 It shares insider tips on where to stay in Crete with kids, for a romantic couples getaway, to the best hotels for beautiful beaches and epic nightlife, with or without renting a car.

 Day 2: Balos Beach and Gramvousa Island